google/docsy/content/en/docs/Best practices/organizing-content.md

 sections in our site.
 Users also wanted to find "recipes" that they could easily look up to perform specific tasks and put together to create their own applications or projects, so we suggest that you add this kind of content as Tasks.
 Other content types such as conceptual docs, reference docs, and end-to-end tutorials are less important for all doc sets, particularly for smaller projects.
-We emphasize in our example site that these sections are optional.
+We emphasize in our Example Site that these sections are optional.

 We hope to improve the Example Site structure further as we learn more about how users interact with technical documentation, particularly for Open Source projects.